Find items and duplicates in Music on Mac

 In the Music app on your Mac, click in the search field in the top-left corner of the Music window and enter a word or phrase.

-If you don’t see iTunes Store, choose Music > Preferences, click General, make sure iTunes Store is selected, then click OK.
+If you can’t see iTunes Store, choose Music > Preferences, click General, make sure iTunes Store is selected, then click OK.

 Your search results appear in the Music window.